Sideko-Inc/sideko/docs/CLI.md

 Logout of Sideko

-Removes the Sideko API key from the the OS-native key service (e.g. `keychain` on macOS, `keyutils` on Linux, `Windows Credential Manager` on Windows)
+Removes the Sideko API key from the OS-native key service (e.g. `keychain` on macOS, `keyutils` on Linux, `Windows Credential Manager` on Windows)

 **Usage:** `sideko logout`